Did you know that Uberflip automatically protects traffic to your Hub with HTTPS? Here's why that matters, and how it works.

 If you have an existing Hub that uses HTTP, and you want to switch to HTTPS, you can do so with the click of a button.

 To switch, click on your name in the top right corner of the Uberflip app, then go to Account Settings > Services > Domains.
-Find the domain in the list, and you should see the Enable HTTPS button beside it:
+Find the domain in the list, then click on the Enable HTTPS button that appears beside it.

 If a pre-provisioned Let's Encrypt certificate is available for your Hub, this will enable HTTPS on the selected domain immediately.
 If your Let's Encrypt certificate has not yet been provisioned, HTTPS will be enabled as soon as the certificate is ready, typically within a few hours.